patriciogonzalezvivo/eyeo16/README.md

 <iframe src="https://vine.co/v/ixuihjh1Un6/embed/simple" width="600" height="600" frameborder="0"></iframe><iframe src="https://vine.co/v/ixunethi9MB/embed/simple" width="600" height="600" frameborder="0"></iframe><script src="https://platform.vine.co/static/scripts/embed.js"></script>

 Note:
-Today I feel that the language of my choose are shaders.
-And this helps me to have a dialog on the daily bases.
-Also helps me that have lot of restrictions.
+Shaders is the language that I choose today.
+And in this format helps me mostly because of the restrictions.

+- RaspberryPi are slow and underpowered.
+- Shaders have a minimal API which mostly consist on mathematical operations
+- There are no libraries
+- There is no other output than images.

+In lot of way they are similar to

 --